dijam/graphile-jwt-example/README.md

 }
 ```

-But if we try to update meme number `1` with user id `2` jwt, it would fail:
+But if we try to update meme number `1` with user id `2` JWT, it would fail:

 ```
 curl --request POST \